 Visit the Great Ceremonial House

-If you’re visiting a Walt Disney World Resort, then it’s only right that you pay a visit to the gift shop.
-You Tiki offers special Resort merchandise, and other favorite pieces of Disney merchandise, such as Disney Pandora jewelry and Tommy Bahamas apparel.
+No visit to a Walt Disney World Resort is complete without a stop at the gift shop.
+BouTiki offers special resort merchandise and other favorite Disney items, such as Disney Pandora jewelry and Tommy Bahama apparel.
 Don’t be surprised if you spend a little longer than planned browsing here!

 Trader Sam’s Grog Grotto

 Open daily from 3:00 p.m. to 12:00 a.m., Trader Sam’s Grog Grotto is the place to enjoy refreshing, handcrafted cocktails.
 Our recommendation is the HippopotoMai-Tai!
 Guests of all ages are welcome in the Grog Grotto until 8:00 p.m.
-From 8:00 p.m. onwards, the grotto is open to Guests 21 years of age or older.
+From 8:00 p.m. onwards, the grotto is open to guests 21 years of age or older.
 Whatever time you decide to experience the Grog Grotto, prepare for a whimsical and awe-inspiring time!

-We recommend visiting the Grog Grotto as soon as you arrive at Disney’s Polynesian Village Resort.
+We recommend visiting the Grog Grotto when you arrive at Disney’s Polynesian Village Resort.
 Due to its popularity, you can expect at least a 45-minute wait in the early afternoon.
-Once you have added your name to the list for a table, feel free to browse the Great Ceremonial House and You Tiki.
-Return once the Grog Grotto is ready to welcome you in; you’ll get a text alert to let you know when your table is ready.
+Once you have added your name to the list for a table, feel free to browse the Great Ceremonial House and BouTiki.
+You’ll receive a text alert when your table is ready.

 ‘Ohana Dinner

-Located on the first floor of the Great Ceremonial House, ‘Ohana is a grand dining room that serves up Hawaiian-flavored specialties in giant skillets, offering a family-style dining experience.
-Fill up on delicious dishes, surrounded by tikis and tropical greenery.
-You’ll have a view of Cinderella Castle across Seven Seas Lagoon whilst listening to live Polynesian music.
+Located on the first floor of the Great Ceremonial House, Ohana is a grand dining room that serves Hawaiian-flavored specialties in giant skillets, offering a family-style dining experience.
+Fill up on delicious dishes surrounded by tikis and tropical greenery.
+You’ll have a view of Cinderella Castle across Seven Seas Lagoon while listening to live Polynesian music.
 Believe us, it’s as perfect as it sounds!

 ‘Ohana can be a tricky restaurant to secure a reservation at.
 Another great restaurant at the Polynesian Resort is Kona Cafe.
-Next door to ‘Ohana, Kona Cafe serves up sushi, poke’ bowls, and delicious desserts inspired by the South Pacific.
+Next door to ‘Ohana, Kona Cafe serves up sushi, poke bowls, and delicious desserts inspired by the South Pacific.

 Sunset on the Beach